Guantanamo detainee details his tortures at the hands of the CIA

-Former al-Qaeda messenger, Majid Khan spared no detail to military judges when he said he was beaten, sexually assaulted and subjected to mock drowning after his capture in 2003

-A Pakistani detainee in the Guantanamo military prison detailed the torture he suffered for three years at the hands of the CIA, during his trial before a military court which sentenced him this Friday, October 30 to 26 years of detention.
+He lived through hell for three years.
+A Pakistani detainee at the Guantanamo military prison detailed the torture he suffered for three years at the hands of the CIA, during his trial before a military court which sentenced him to 26 years in detention on Friday, a verdict which could allow him to be released next year.

 Former al-Qaeda messenger Majid Khan, 41, spared military judges no detail when he told them on Thursday that he was beaten, sexually assaulted and subjected to mock drownings after his capture in Pakistan in 2003.
 A US Senate investigation into the use of torture by the CIA after the September 11, 2001 attacks corroborates his testimony, but he is the first detainee to publicly recount his tortures at the hands of the US intelligence agency.